-With the goal of, as he describes it “unburying and reinvigorating dead fairy tales and their creators”, internationally recognized expert on folklore and fairy tales Jack Zipes will discuss his recent work exploring important tales from the first half of the twentieth century, and his founding of his own publishing house, Little Mole and Honey Bear to bring back in print works from the 1940s that have been neglected in favour of flashier commercial products, breathing life into older fairy tales that deliver message important to our times.
+With the goal of, as he describes it “unburying and reinvigorating dead fairy tales and their creators”, internationally recognized expert on folklore and fairy tales Jack Zipes gave an online lecture on February 17, 2021, discussing his recent work exploring important tales from the first half of the twentieth century, and his founding of his own publishing house, Little Mole and Honey Bear to bring back in print works from the 1940s that have been neglected in favour of flashier commercial products, breathing life into older fairy tales that deliver messages important to our times.

 For example, in Yussuf the Ostrich well-known political caricaturist Emery Kelen tells the tale of a young ostrich who helps defeat the Nazis in northern Africa during World War II.
 In Keedle, the Great, first published in 1940, Deirdre and William Conselman Jr. sought to give Americans hope that the world can overcome fascist dictatorships.
 To the authors, the title character Keedle represented more than Hitler, but all dictators then and now.

-In discussing these works Zipes hopes to introduce children and youth to what they might be missing by not being taught about certain periods of history, such as the early rise of fascism at the beginning of the twentieth century.
+In discussing these works Zipes introduced participating children and youth to what they might be missing by not being taught about certain periods of history, such as the early rise of fascism at the beginning of the twentieth century.

 As Zipes states on his publishing firm’s website: “History is doomed to repeat itself.
 We must preserve the things that make us human, and stand up to forces that would tear our society apart”.

-The lecture, filmed at the sumptuous Victorian Upson Room at the Walter Library at the University of Minneapolis in late October of 2020, directed by Elaine Carol in collaboration with a professional crew, will be launched in the New Year as a Facebook Watch event, with an opportunity for a live Q&A. The date for this very special event is February 17, 2021.
-Please check our social media for updates and times.
+The lecture, filmed at the sumptuous Victorian Upson Room at the Walter Library at the University of Minneapolis in late October of 2020, directed by Elaine Carol in collaboration with a professional crew, was broadcast as a Facebook Watch event, with an opportunity for a live Q&A.

 A Celebratory Workshop for Youth in a Time of Isolation and Quarantine